UnknownEquineCoder/impara-ad-usare-git-strunz/README.md

 - Learning journey manager
-- This is the Front End repository for the learning journey manager
+- This is the Frontend repository for the Learning Journey Manager
-- frontend
+- Frontend
 - There are no relation of other parts of the project, the data agregation part is not directly correlated
 - https://www.notion.so/appledeveloperacademyunina/Frontend-Documentation-a77e77b8b96141249fcf3ecc94705584